 Dealing with them adds an unwelcome layer of red tape; you never know what they can do or what the airline needs to do when there’s a delay or cancellation.
 Bottom line – use Google Flights to find cheap flights and head to the airline’s website to finish the job.

 See Related: Best Apps & Sites Like Expedia For Travel

 If you’ve noticed, I’ve been careful to say that Google Flights lists virtually all of the possible flight options among the different airlines that serve the route.
 That’s because there’s one glaring exception: Southwest Airlines.

 Southwest flights are not displayed on any travel search engine, so you won’t find them on Google Flights’ competitors either.
-Southwest doesn’t allow them to access its flight inventory and schedule; they believe that their customers are loyal enough and happy enough to come directly to their site.
+Southwest Airlines doesn’t allow them to access its flight inventory and schedule; they believe their customers are loyal and happy enough to come directly to their site.

 Southwest often offers some of the cheapest seats in the sky, so don’t skip this step if Southwest serves your route.
 There are also benefits to flying with them, like two free checked bags and open seating.

-Google Flights covers the vast majority of flights around the world, and while there may be a handful of exceptions like Southwest, the others are surely tiny airlines in obscure places that you probably wouldn’t be flying anyway.
+Google Flights covers the vast majority of flights worldwide.
+While there may be a handful of exceptions like Southwest, the others are surely tiny airlines in obscure places that you probably wouldn’t be flying to anyway.
 The only major exception to keep in mind is Southwest.